ans-group/docs.ukfast.co.uk/source/network/loadbalancing/faqs.md

 As mentioned for apache, `1.1.1.1` should be replaced with the IP address that's now sending all the traffic to your servers.

-Then restart nginx to put it live:
+Then restart NGiNX to put it live:

 ```bash
   service nginx restart